-Abilities will range from moderate learning disability to high functioning and the curriculum will be tailored around each pupil’s needs.
-All students must have a diagnosis of ASC or related communication disorder and be within the stated age range of 11 – 19 years old.
+Abilities will range from moderate learning disability to high functioning and the curriculum will be tailored around each student’s needs.
+All students must have a diagnosis of autism or related communication disorder and be within the stated age range of 11 – 19 years old.

-All students attending Lighthouse School require an Education Health and Care Plan or a Statement of Special Educational Needs from their local authority.
+All students attending Lighthouse School require an Education Health and Care Plan from their local authority.
 This document identifies the school as the most appropriate provision for the student based on having high needs.

-Our priorities for pupils attending Lighthouse School Leeds are:
+Our priorities for students attending Lighthouse School Leeds are:

 Local Authorities make the final decision on placements.